Daniel-KM/Omeka-S-module-Internationalisation/README.md

 Copyright
 ---------

-This module was built for [Watau].
+This module was built initialy for [Watau].
+Next features were added for various digital libraries, in particular the [Curiothèque] of the [Musée Curie].

 * Copyright Daniel Berthereau, 2019-2025 (see [Daniel-KM] on GitLab)
 * Copyright BibLibre, 2017 (see [BibLibre] on GitLab), for the switcher